Engpaulmutebi/products/README.md

 # products
-This describes how to add products in the chart using node.js and javascripfggh
+This describes how to add products in the chart using node.js and javascript